 Majestic photo of the Stahl House, taken by Julius Shulman, made it the part of the National Register of Historic Places due to high popularity.
 It became the playground of many TV films, TV shows, and fashion events.

 Photographer accomplished an excellent example of modern architecture with a fancy and calm atmosphere.
 The image of two young women chilling in the building with glass walls on top of the night city represented idealized bohemian life in Hollywood.
-Case study 22 was a part of a big architecture project of 36 different designs of model houses made by famous architects.
+Case study 22 was a part of a big architecture project of 36 different model houses made by famous architects.
 They were supposed to be active and cheap enough to soldiers who returned from WW2 with their European wives.
-Thanks to Shulman, such types of dwelling were highly popularized.
+Thanks to Shulman, such types of the dwelling were highly popularized.

 49. Leap into Freedom, Peter Leibing, 1961.